 Florida’s combined state and local general revenues were $172.8 billion in FY 2019, or $8,039 per capita.
 National per capita general revenues were $10,563.
 Florida does not levy an individual income tax.
 Florida’s largest sources of per capita revenue were charges ($1,603), such as state university tuition and highway tolls, and federal transfers ($1,545).

 Governor Ron DeSantis, a Republican, was elected in 2018 with 49.6 percent of the vote.
 The next gubernatorial election is in 2022.

-Republicans control both the House of Representatives (73 Republicans to 47 Democrats) and Senate (23 Republicans to 17 Democrats).
+Republicans control both the House of Representatives (78 Republicans to 42 Democrats) and Senate (24 Republicans to 16 Democrats).
 Control of the governor’s mansion and each house of the legislature gives Republicans a trifecta in Florida.
-All Florida House seats are on the ballot in 2020 because representatives serve two-year terms.
+All Florida House seats are on the ballot in 2022 because representatives serve two-year terms.
 Senators serve a combination of two- and four-year terms during each decade’s legislative district apportionment cycle.
 This 2-4-4 term system ensures all Senate seats are up for election after new legislative district boundaries are drawn.
-Roughly half the senators are up for election in 2020, and all senators are up for election in 2022.
+All senators are therefore up for election in 2022.
 Both members of the House and Senate are term limited and cannot seek reelection if by the end of their current term they will have served more than eight consecutive years in office.

 Florida’s budget institutions, rules, and constraints